mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Cleans the WinSxS folder of redundant files using DISM
 * (Win11) Move start menu to left instead of center
 * (Win11) Get Win10-style right-click explorer menu back
+* (Win11) Allow any apps to be installed by default, not just Windows Store apps
+* (Win11) Add creating a .txt file from right-click menu back into windows:
 * Decrypts any drives currently encrypted using Bitlocker, to speed up disk access by up to 45% and make troubleshooting less of a pain (OPTIONAL)
 * Re-enables the option to be able to login without password in netplwiz (OPTIONAL - again, do not do this if your computer is likely to be used in a public area or contains sensitive information)
 * Defrags/Optimizes all hard drives in computer.
 Uses mydefrag.exe if present, otherwise will use defrag.exe and only run TRIM command on SSD drives (OPTIONAL)